 Winter on the Mist Trail:

-During the winter, parts of the Mist Trail, including the iconic stone steps portion to Vernal Falls may close due to ice and hazardous conditions.
-Winter Route alternatives are usually available and posted at trailheads.
-Check out current conditions and route status on the NPS website, here.
+During winter, parts of the Mist Trail, including the iconic stone steps to Vernal Falls, may close because of ice and hazardous conditions.

 Planning a trip to Yosemite National Park?
 The Yosemite Itinerary Guide has your perfect 1, 2, or 3 day Yosemite trip completely planned for you!
 With over 20 pages of detailed hiking guides, printable daily itineraries, lodging and dining suggestions and more, you can spend less time planning and more time making epic memories!
 Check it out, here.